-Decided to book a piano player to play for your big day, and looking for an idea of wedding pianist prices?
+Decided to book a piano player to play for your big day, and looking for an idea of wedding pianist cost and prices?

 You may think ‘any pianist will do’, or you may be after a piano player who will play in exactly the right style and exactly the right tunes you want them to play.